buildplan/docker/Headscale/REAMME2.md

 # Deploying Headscale with Headscale-Admin & Headplane via Docker Compose + Traefik

 This guide details how to deploy Headscale, a self-hosted Tailscale control server, along with two popular web UIs (Headscale-Admin and Headplane), using Docker Compose.
 Traefik is used as a reverse proxy to handle HTTPS (via Let's Encrypt) and route traffic appropriately to the different services.
-Configuration is now enhanced by using environment variables for domain and email settings and a dedicated `tls.yml` for improved TLS security.
+This setup uses environment variables for domain and email settings and a dedicated `tls.yml` for improved TLS security.

-**Current Setup Overview (as of [Date of Last Update]):**
+**Current Setup Overview:**

 * **Headscale API:** Accessible at `https://${HS_URL}` (for clients)
 * **Headscale-Admin UI:** Accessible at `https://${HUI_URL}/admin`